csc-training/csc-env-eff/_slides/07_allas.md

   module load allas
   allas-conf
   ```
+- Note that in Roihu allas-conf sets up a permanent S3 based connection, so you need to run allas-conf only if you want to start to use a new Allas connection.
 - [Study the manual and start using Allas with `rclone` or `a-tools`](https://docs.csc.fi/data/Allas/)
 - [This course](https://csc-training.github.io/csc-env-eff/part-1/allas/) includes also hands-on tutorials and a tutorial video about Allas